imothee/tmpdisk/README.md

 Installing
 ----------

-TmpDisk is built for OSX Lion but does not use any Lion only libraries.
-It should compile for older systems as well, but this has not been tested.
+After 2.0.4 TmpDisk supports a minimum MacOS version of 10.14.6.

-Either install the dmg at https://github.com/imothee/tmpdisk/releases/download/v2.0.3/TmpDisk.dmg or clone the repository and build the application yourself.
+Down the latest release https://github.com/imothee/tmpdisk/releases/latest or clone the repository and build the application yourself.
 All required files are included.

 Usage
 -----